pfolta/AdventOfCode/README.md

   `./gradlew run` or `java -jar build/libs/AdventOfCode.jar`
 * All puzzles from a given year:
   `./gradlew run --args "2020"` or `java -jar build/libs/AdventOfCode.jar 2020`
-* A single puzzle for a given year/day:
+* A single puzzle for a given year and day:
   `./gradlew run --args "2020/25"` or `java -jar build/libs/AdventOfCode.jar 2020/25`

 These arguments can be combined to run multiple puzzles, e.g.